elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Upgraded cert-manager to v0.14.1 which breaks the user facing API.
   Please look at the [upgrade guide](https://cert-manager.io/docs/installation/upgrading/) for steps that might be needed for services running in CK8S.
-- Upgraded the BaseOS image on Exoscale to contain the Kubernetes control plane container images.
+- Upgraded the BaseOS image on Exoscale, Citycloud and AWS to contain the Kubernetes control plane container images.
 This will require full reinstallation of Kubernetes and apps.

 ### Release notes
 - To migrate your CK8S config to use the new backend config file run `./migration/v0.2.x-v0.3.0/migrate-tf-config.bash`